Alien: Isolation Trophy Guide and Road Map for PlayStation 4

 Unlike other collectables, blueprints do not persist between saves and so you’ll need to do this in a single run.
 They’re not hard to find though and are often hidden in plain sight along the route you’ll take for the story, just make sure to check any table surface and wall in a new area.

 Misc Equipment & Combat Trophies

-The following trophies will require you to use your equipment and weaponry, sometimes in order to dispatch an enemy.
+The following trophies in this Alien Isolation Trophy Guide will require you to use your equipment and weaponry, sometimes in order to dispatch an enemy.

 Every Bullet Counts